onecupofchino/DLC/README.md

 cuerposuperior    2.139069
 hocico            2.492535

-*** the average error per bodypart is the average of all the data (both test and train) with p-cutoff applied (i.e. not considering low-confidence predictions). ***

-CONCLUSION 1/3: el train y test error son similares y parecen bajos.

-La evaluación basada en imágenes la hago con la carpeta LabeledImages_DLC_dlcrnetms5_KOdyadicJun13shuffle1_200000_snapshot-200000.
-Acá lo más importante es ver las imágenes que empiezan con Test (corresponde al 5% del training set donde la red intentó estimar la posición)
-Ésto es importante para leer la imagen:
+With the folder LabeledImages_DLC_dlcrnetms5_KOdyadicJun13shuffle1_200000_snapshot-200000, I visually inspected if the distance between the labeled and the predicted body parts was acceptable.
+Here, I focused on the images starting with test (corresponding to the 5% of the training set that DLC used to estimate the position).
-Manually set labels are displayed as a plus symbol “+” and the model’s predictions either as a dot (for predictions with a high likelyhood) or as an “x” (for predictions with a low likelyhood)
+The DLC manual states that "...manually set labels are displayed as a plus symbol “+” and the model’s predictions either as a dot (for predictions with a high likelyhood) or as an “x” (for predictions with a low likelyhood)..."

-CONCLUSION 2/3: Las imágenes parecen estar bien, aunque del total del test-set sólo seleccionó 4 imágenes en las que los animales estaban cerca, pese a que representaban la mayoría del training-set.

-LOCREF: en algunas imágenes del test la nube celeste se ve un poco corrida (ej: img02018.png_locref_test_1_0.95_snapshot-200000), lo que también pasa en algunas del train (ej: C_img01481.png_locref_train_1_0.95_snapshot-200000).
-En líneas generales están bien.
-PAF: las imágenes del test parecen estar bastante bien, discriminando la ID de los 2 animales, lo que también sucede en las del train.
-SCMAP: son las mismas imágenes de LOCREF sin las flechas rojas.

-CONCLUSION 3/3: el entrenamiento de la red parece estar bastante bien.
+Based on the difference between the train and test errors, and the visual inspection of the images, I concluded that the training seemed to be OK.

 PUNTO DE DECISIÓN: